 Christmas tree ornaments are a wonderful way to preserve memories, whether it's a souvenir from a family vacation or a varsity letter you hang from your tree.
-So why not commemorate your college kid's freshman year with a Christmas ornament too?
-Many college bookstores carry Christmas ornaments, that run the gamut from adorable to, well, tacky.
-But why not make your own?
-Here's a set of DIY craft projects for making college-themed Christmas ornaments, from a cheerleading elf to mascot-inspired ornaments.
+So why not commemorate your kid's freshman year.
+Here's a round of possibilities, from a cheerleading elf to a stuffed mascot.

-Your college kid's mascot, university logo or even a graduation picture and colorful sprinkles fill a clear glass ball ornament in this simple, inexpensive craft project for the family Christmas tree.
+Your college kid's mascot, university logo or even a graduation picture and colorful sprinkles fill a clear glass ball ornament in this simple, inexpensive project for the family tree.

 Whether it's an Oski, a Banana Slug or Alabama's ferocious Crimson Tide elephant, every campus has a mascot plastered on T-shirts, scarves and even fabric by the yard.
 That makes it easy to make your own stuffed little ornaments, with beaded or embroidered embellishments.